imperfectlink/PowerProps/docs/source/uses.rst

 Switch
 ----

-Create a new property and set the type to Integer.
+Create a new property and set its type to Integer.
 Use the material node to control any aspect of your material that requires 0/1 on/off switch.